 For 2021, we have guest judges for each quarter again who have also chosen their own themes.
 Plus we have added a new prize!
-The winner and two runners-up receive cash prizes, have their stories published in the flash fiction journal on our website and will also have a professional reading of the story from actor and voice artist, Holly Joyce.
-These readings will be published on our YouTube channel and the winning writers will receive a copy to use for themselves too.
+The winner and two runners-up receive cash prizes and have their stories published in the flash fiction journal on our website.
+Unfortunately due to cost restraints the professional reading of the story is no longer going to be part of the prize after the March 2022 contest.

-Winner Prize: £200 cash, story published online, professional recording of story
+Winner Prize: £200 cash and story published online

 Word limit: 500